MyCape/pikachu/README.md

   - Remove this airport from favorite.
 - Only 1 item can be saved.
 An error message will be displayed.
 - You should have a perfect error handling.

+## Submission
+- You should have fork this repository and send us a `Pull Request`
+- Assign @ceosilvajr, @rogermolas and @skategui as a reviewer.